jspeed-meyers/keyprints/README.md

 After collecting keystroke data from two users, a simple linear regression model is fit on the keystroke data.

+A user then types and the program predicts which user just typed.

 Does it work?
 I'm not sure.
 It's a work in progress.